 5.10 Priorities for electronic delivery.
 Regarding the first strategy, priority is given to those transactions where the whole of the transaction can be incorporated in an electronic delivery procedure and where the volume of transactions and the corresponding population of users who will benefit are large.
 A typical example of this case is electronic submission of tax returns.
 Where the whole transaction cannot be included, the use of Internet may be restricted to certain phases of a transaction.
 In this case, the Internet can be used for accessing the information required and for downloading forms that have to be filled.
 Then the transaction is completed in the traditional way: the applicant fills the form and sends it by post, or submits it in person, if regulations require it, together with any necessary documentation, to the public service office involved; then the official document requested can be collected in person or sent by post, if regulations allow it.
 A typical example of this case is the issuing of passports.
-In other cases, where no accompanying documents have to be submitted, such as for the issuing of a birth certificate, ness to conduct administrative transactions from a distance, without having to travel to a public office.
-They are found in many European countries.
-They do not follow a standard organisational form, nor do they offer a standard set of services.
-They may be located in purpose-built facilities or in places frequented by the pubelementary forms of ICT, such as the telephone or fax, can be used instead of the Internet to order an official document.
+In other cases, where no accompanying documents have to be submitted, such as for the issuing of a birth certificate, elementary forms of ICT, such as the telephone or fax, can be used instead of the Internet to order an official document.
 In this way, one or more personal visits to a public office by the citizen or the businessman can be avoided.